muety/wakapi/README.md

 ## 🔐 Authentication

-Wakapi supports different types of user authentication.
+Wakana supports different types of user authentication.

 - **Cookie:** This method is used in the browser.
 Users authenticate by sending along an encrypted, secure, HTTP-only cookie (`wakapi_auth`) that was set in the server's response upon login.